facelessuser/coloraide/docs/src/markdown/color.md

 # The Color Object

+The `Color` object is where all the magic of ColorAide happens.
+In order to manipulate, interpolate, or perform any action on a color, we must first create one.
+There are a number of ways to instantiate new colors.
+Here we will cover basic creating, cloning, and updating of the `Color` class object and a few other class specific topics.

 ## Creating Colors

-The `Color` object can be imported from `coloraide`.
+The `Color` object contains all the logic to create and manipulate colors.
+It can be imported from `coloraide`.

 ```py3
 from coloraide import Color
 ```

-Afterwards, colors can be created using various, valid CSS syntax:
+Afterwards, colors can be created using various, valid CSS syntax.
+Syntax includes legacy formats as defined in CSS Level 3, but also contains CSS Level 4!

 ```playground
 Color("red")